ccjmne/blog/content/flight-manual/docker-dive.md

 > [!TIP]
 >
-> Well, that specific one merely [results in a systemic segmentation
+> Well, the file extraction procedure of `dive` merely [results in a systematic
-> fault](https://github.com/wagoodman/dive/issues/620); but hey, you can always
+> segmentation fault](https://github.com/wagoodman/dive/issues/620); but hey,
-> perform a quick:
+> you can always perform a quick:
 >
 > ```sh
 > docker exec $CONTAINER_NAME cat /path/to/some/file > extracted-file